 If the testing results for Radon exceed the current Massachusetts guideline of 10,000 pCi/L in water, the radon must be removed from the water and the Board of Health recommends testing the air for Radon as well.
 It should be noted that New Hampshire requires action if radon is 2,000 pCi/L (pico curries per liter), Maine and Rhode Island are at 4,000 pCi/L. Regarding Arsenic, the maximum allowable level per EPA guidelines is .01 parts per million.
 See link at: Arsenic removal.
 For information on water filtration system types, see the following section.

 Water filtration systems can be installed for the removal of any of the contaminants listed in the above table and more.
-Water softeners are typically installed to remove iron or manganese in the water through a technology called Ion Exchange.
+Water softeners are typically installed to remove hardness (magnesium & calcium), iron and manganese in the water through a technology called Ion Exchange.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.
 Removing radon from water requires a system that agitates the water in a sealed chamber to release the gas, which is then vented outside.
 It is critical that the venting is done properly to minimize the chances of radon gas potentially being blown back into the home.
 Any water filtration system designed should start with a water test before an informed recommendation can be made.
 Additionally, reverse osmosis systems are highly effective in removing sodium and other dissolved impurities in the water.
 Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels in the water as well.
 A water filtration specifically for this problem is effective in correcting this.